-Offered to the W&M campus each fall and co-sponsored by the Departments of History, Anthropology, and English, and the American Studies program, the Vast Early America Lecture series features an OI author whose work has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.
+Offered to the W&M campus each fall, the Vast Early America Lecture series features a scholar, often an OI author, whose work has strong cross-disciplinary appeal.
 While created with the William & Mary student and faculty community in mind, the lecture is open to all.

-Join us on Saturday, November 3, 2018, at 3:00 in room 201, Blow Hall, on the campus of William & Mary, as we welcome Ann Little, Professor of History at Colorado State University in Fort Collins.
+On Saturday, November 3, 2018, we welcomed Ann Little, Professor of History at Colorado State University in Fort Collins.

-Professor Little will deliver “Saints and Sisters Reconsidered: Centering Catholic Women’s History in Early America.”
-The lecture will follow a morning Wikistorm, also organized in honor of Mary Maples Dunn, (1931-2017), who served as President of Smith College and Director of the Schlesinger Library at Harvard and was also a W&M alumna, early American historian, and OI Council and Board member (1974–1980).
-The Wikistorm inaugurates an OI-led effort to add entries about 100 women from early American history to the online encyclopedia by the end of 2018.
+Professor Little delivered “Saints and Sisters Reconsidered: Centering Catholic Women’s History in Early America.”
+The lecture followed a morning Wikistorm, also organized in honor of Mary Maples Dunn, (1931-2017), who served as President of Smith College and Director of the Schlesinger Library at Harvard and was also a W&M alumna, early American historian, and OI Council and Board member (1974–1980).
+The Wikistorm inaugurated an OI-led effort to add entries about 100 women from early American history to the online encyclopedia by the end of 2018.

 About the lecture

 Forty years ago in “Saints and Sisters: Congregational and Quaker Women in the Early Colonial Period,” Mary Maples Dunn argued that Quaker women had powerful voices within their congregations but remained marginal in American society, while Congregational women were “disciplined to silence,” and their example became the dominant one in American religious history.
 But what happens when we include Catholic women’s history and #VastEarlyAmerica in our view?
-Ann Little considers what the example of Catholic religious women’s leadership means in the long history of women and religion in North America.
+In the 2018 lecture, Ann Little considered what the example of Catholic religious women’s leadership means in the long history of women and religion in North America.